eesoymilk/dcard-frontend-intern-hw/README.md

 ### Method 2: Host it on your machine

-1. Create a `.env.local` file to store your `CLIENT_ID` and `CLIENT_SECRET`
+1. Create a `.env.local` file to store your `CLIENT_ID` and `CLIENT_SECRET`.

-   Prefix each environment variable with `NEXT_PUBLIC` to make it accessible in the Next.js project
+   Prefix each environment variable with `NEXT_PUBLIC` to make it accessible in the Next.js project.

    ```
    NEXT_PUBLIC_CLIENT_ID=<YOUR_CLIENT_ID>
    NEXT_PUBLIC_CLIENT_SECRET=<YOUR_CLIENT_SECRET>
    ```

-1. Setup the environment
+1. Setup the environment.

    ```bash
    npm install